rflperry/m_estimation_SI/README.md

 ## Reproducibility

 After following the installation instructions, results from [[1]](https://arxiv.org/abs/2601.13514) can be reproduced as follows.
-The Glasgow friendship-network data analysis is in [`glasgow_analysis.ipynb`](https://github.com/rflperry/m_estimation_SI/blob/main/glasgow_analysis.ipynb).
-Simulation results can be replicationed by the following command:
+The Glasgow friendship-network data analysis seen in Figure 4 is in [`glasgow_analysis.ipynb`](https://github.com/rflperry/m_estimation_SI/blob/main/glasgow_analysis.ipynb).
+Simulation results for Figures 1-3 can be replicated via the following command:

 ```bash
 sh run_more.sh